lupuleasa-core/wearehostsformemes/meta-meme.md

-A **meme** is any information that can be copied or imitated in some way.
+A **meme** is any information that can be copied by others in some way.

 Patterns of information that can indirectly influence their surroundings.